The cans sure promise a lot. Just one spray will transport you straight to a citrus grove.

 “Air fresheners” produce cancer linked toxin

-According to the results of the recent study, formaldehyde, the compound they put in embalming fluid—and a known cancer-causing agent—is typically formed when a chemical commonly used in citrus-scented air fresheners and candles (called limonene) is released in your home.
+Researchers say it forms when a chemical commonly used in citrus-scented air fresheners and candles (called limonene) is released in your home.

-Take all those wonderfully fragrant candles, for example.
+Take those delicious smelling candles, for example.

 You know the ones I mean.
-They can make your home smell like fields of lavender, fresh laundry or even a warm batch of cookies!
+They can make your home smell like fields of lavender, fresh laundry or even a warm batch of cookies.

-The EPA warns that candles can release benzene, lead and other pollutants that can cause health problems from breathing difficulties to cancer.
+The EPA warns that candles can release benzene, lead and other pollutants.
+And that chemical-filled soup can cause health problems from breathing problems to cancer.

-So you may be paying less on your gas or electric bill, you could be paying for all that energy efficiency with your health.
+So you may be paying less on your gas or electric bill.
+But you could also be paying for all that energy efficiency with your health.